-North West 200 cancellation is a blow for traders
+North West 200 cancellation would be blow to traders

 It is the highlight of the road racing calendar for many fans and for traders in Portstewart, Portrush and Coleraine, it generates massive footfall.

-Anne Marie McGoldrick, president of the Causeway Chamber of Commerce, said the cancellation was a huge blow for the region.
+Anne Marie McGoldrick, president of the Causeway Chamber of Commerce, said the race's possible cancellation would be a huge blow for the region.

 "People have Airbnbs, hotel rooms and caravans already booked so to have this news come through at this late stage is bitterly disappointing," she told BBC News NI.